The Royle Family: 1998–2000: Original run

 The first series aired on BBC Two in 1998, quickly gaining a following such that it was moved to BBC One for the second series in 1999, when it became even more popular.
 A Christmas special aired in 1999, followed by a third series and another Christmas special in 2000.
 Whilst each of the episodes can be viewed independently of each other, the first three series each have their own story arc running through them to give a greater sense of continuity, again unique for a British sitcom of this era.
 In series one the focus is on the buildup to Dave and Denise's wedding day, in the second series it partly focuses on Denise's pregnancy culminating in her giving birth on Christmas Day in the Christmas special.
 The third series builds up to Baby David's Christening as well as the relationship between Antony and Emma.
-Certain episodes also appear to parallel each other if the first three series are watched in order- for example the fifth episode of the first season focuses on a row between Dave and Denise whilst the fifth episode of the second season focuses on a row between Jim and Barbara.
+Certain episodes also appear to parallel each other if the first three series are watched in order- for example the fifth episode of the first series focuses on a row between Dave and Denise whilst the fifth episode of the second series focuses on a row between Jim and Barbara.

 In 2000 Aherne announced that she would not write or star in any more episodes.
 Ricky Tomlinson also pulled out to ensure the show's end.